ggrandes/log4j2-webext/README.md

 ### Webext Lookup

 The WebextLookup, like [WebLookup](https://logging.apache.org/log4j/2.0/manual/lookups.html#WebLookup) allows applications to retrieve variables that are associated with the ServletContext.
-The following table lists various keys that can be retrieved:
+The following table lists various keys that can be retrieved using the `webext:` prefix:

 | Key                 | Description |
 | :------------------ | :---------- |